uclawatt/watt-site/README.md

   - Read more about Yarn commands [here](https://yarnpkg.com/lang/en/docs/cli/global/).
 - Install nodemon, a monitor for changes in source code and automatically restarts when change is detected.
   - `yarn global add nodemon`
-- Install CSS/JS minifiers globally.
-  - `yarn global add uglify-js`
-  - `yarn global add uglifycss`
 - Install all packages listed in the package.json.
   - `yarn install`

 ## Run the server locally
-- Run sass watcher.
+- Run sass watcher in one terminal.
   - `sass --watch .`
-- Minify the files.
-  - `npm run minAll`
-- Run nodemon and check server at (localhost:5000)[http://localhost:5000/].
+- Run nodemon in another terminal tab.
   - `nodemon`
+  - Check the server at (localhost:5000)[http://localhost:5000/].